KaiPereira/portfolio/src/lib/posts/boreal.md

 ![Pasted image 20250829003156.png](/images/Pasted%20image%2020250829003156.png)

 Anyways, it was time to get a good nights rest, so I clocked out for the night in our room awaiting whatever will happen next in our journey aboard the Boreal.
-I still really wish I slept less, and it's something I'll carry with myself to whatever adventure awaits me next.
+I still really wish that I had slept less, but it's something I'll carry with myself to whatever adventure awaits me next.

 ## Jasper & Misfortunes